jigx-com/jigx-docs/docs/Building Apps with Jigx/Data/Syncing remote and loading local Data.md

 ## Using sync-entities action

 1. Use the `sync-entities` action to sync data from the remote data store (REST and SQL) to the local SQLite data provider.
-Syncing data locally results in high performance with minimal lag and ensures that all data is available in the app when the device is offline.&#x20;
+Syncing data locally results in high performance with minimal lag and ensures that all data is available in the app when the device is offline.
-2. Best practice is to configure a global action, the `sync-entities` action, with the REST or SQL data provider, allowing reuse throughout the solution.&#x20;
+2. Best practice is to configure a global action, the `sync-entities` action, with the REST or SQL data provider, allowing reuse throughout the solution.
-3. Add the global sync action to the `onFocus` and `onLoad` events in the index.jigx file ensures data is synced to the local data provider as soon as the app loads or is focused on the device.&#x20;
+3. Add the global sync action to the `onFocus` and `onLoad` events in the index.jigx file ensures data is synced to the local data provider as soon as the app loads or is focused on the device.
-4. Add the global sync action to the `onRefresh` or `onFocus` events in a jig when data is changed, for example, on the list of customers, this ensures that when a new customer is created, the list is updated immediately when navigating to it or refreshing the list with a downward swipe.&#x20;
+4. Add the global sync action to the `onRefresh` or `onFocus` events in a jig when data is changed, for example, on the list of customers, this ensures that when a new customer is created, the list is updated immediately when navigating to it or refreshing the list with a downward swipe.

 ## Using Execute-entity/entities action